input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

   }
 ```

-## Discussion of Different Committee Certificate Verification Minting Policies
+## Implementations of Committee Certificate Verification Minting Policies
-Since we have finished discussing changes for how the current Plutus scripts
+We have finished discussing changes for how the current Plutus scripts can use
-can use a committee certificate verification minting policy, all that remains
+a committee certificate verification minting policy, so all that remains is to
-is to discuss different ways one may implement a committee certificate
+discuss how one may implement a committee certificate verification minting
-verification minting policy.
+policy.

 The steps all implementations will follow will be: